 The key management personnel of the Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £484,000 (2020 £451,000).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £566,000 - 8 members of staff (2021 £484,000 - 7 members of staff).